Colorado law recognizes voluntary and involuntary intoxication as a legal defense to criminal charges.

 Each of the defenses above is considered an “affirmative defense.”
 An affirmative defense basically means the defendant can argue circumstances existed to negate the criminal conduct in full (resulting in the dismissal of the charges) or in part (resulting in the reduction of the charges to a less serious offense) even though the crime charged did occur and was committed by the defendant.

-Affirmative defenses must be proved by the defendant by a preponderance of the evidence.
+The defendant must prove affirmative defenses by a preponderance of the evidence.
 This standard is a lesser standard than what the prosecutor must prove, which is the standard of innocence unless proven guilty beyond a reasonable doubt.

 Legal References: